 Abstract

-This contribution proposes to align the semantics of the region-wise packing (RWP) SEI message with the RWP signalling in the Omnidirectional MediA Format (OMAF) that is being developed by the MPEG Systems subgroup, and remove the padding signalling from the cubemap projection (CMP) SEI message.
+This contribution proposes to align the semantics of the region-wise packing (RWP) SEI message with the RWP signalling in the Omnidirectional MediA Format (OMAF) that is being developed by the MPEG Systems subgroup, and to fix asserted issues associated with the padding signalling in the cubemap projection (CMP) SEI message.

+The proposal includes the following five parts:

+Support of an optional CMP padding along the four picture boundaries and in the middle of the picture between the boundaries of the upper three cubemap faces and the lower three cubemap faces.
+When the optional CMP padding exists, the RWP signalling shall not be present.

+Text changes to the sample location remapping process for addressing the cases where the optional CMP padding exists.

+Added a constraint that each CMP face shall be a square.

+Alignment of the syntax and semantics of the RWP SEI message with the RWP signalling in OMAF, including addition of guard band signalling, specifying the sizes of projected/packed pictures and regions in relative units (signalling of the width and height of the packed picture is part of this), and refinement of constraints of syntax element values (allowing overlapping packed regions is part of this).

+Some minor bug fixes related to the presence of the RWP SEI message.

+Marked text changes relative to JCTVC-AB1005-v1 are provided in this document (JCTVC-AC0023).
+The corresponding text changes to the draft OMAF specification for alignment are provided in MPEG input document m41459.

 It is claimed that the proposal resolves existing issues of padding for CMP, and makes the designs of RWP and guard band padding aligned between OMAF-related SEI messages and OMAF.

 It is further claimed that the proposal resolves issues #6 and #7 in JCTVC-AC0021, and fixes some minor bug fixes related to the presence of the RWP SEI message.